 7. After your mandatory 1 year license suspension your vehicle must be equipped with a functioning ignition interlock system if you wish to drive it.

-An ignition interlock device (IID) is connected to the vehicle dashboard or other location inside the vehicle and requires the driver breathe into the device prior to starting the vehicle.
-If the ignition interlock device detects the driver’s blood alcohol concentration is above the programmed limit, the engine will not start.
+An ignition interlock device (IID) is connected to the vehicle dashboard or other location inside the vehicle.
+This requires the driver breathe into the device prior to starting the vehicle.
+As a result, if the ignition interlock device detects the driver’s blood alcohol concentration is above the programmed limit, the engine will not start.

 8. Mandatory SR-22 high risk insurance requirement.